Whatever you can do or dream you can, begin it. Boldness has genius, power, and magic in it.

 Antarctica - a land mass the size of India and China combined - is the coldest, highest, windiest, and driest continent on Earth.

 In November 2024, I will set out to complete a solo and unsupported ski expedition to the South Pole.
-Starting from Berkner Island on the outer coast of Antarctica, a location seldom used due to its remoteness, I plan to be the first successful solo Briton to start from this point and the world’s second youngest.
+Embarking from Berkner Island on the outer coast of Antarctica, a location seldom used due to its remoteness, I plan to be the first successful solo Briton to start from this point and the world’s second youngest.

 A journey of great historical significance.